Heritage, Wildlife & Coastal Scenery at New Ferolle, Shoal Cove West & Reef’s Harbour

 The lobster traps, boats, fishing gear, personal stages, wharves and access to the bay are clear highlights of a hub of activity that exists from early May and into summer.
 I managed to capture a growler or small iceberg in this photo as well.

 Our small rural fishing communities are beautiful and full of value and untapped potential.
 I encourage you on your trek up the Great Northern Peninsula to experience it for yourself.

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on June 12, 2015, in Community Economic Development, Heritage, History, Landscapes/Geography and tagged Fishery, fishing, Great Northern Peninsula, new ferolle, Newfoundland, reefs harbour, shoal cove west, tourism.
+Posted on June 12, 2015, in Community Economic Development, History, Nature, Tourism and tagged Fishery, fishing, Great Northern Peninsula, new ferolle, Newfoundland, reefs harbour, shoal cove west, Tourism.
 Bookmark the permalink.
 1 Comment.